 Why You Should Sign Your Child Up for Baby Swimming Classes

 My kids love swimming!
 It is by far their favorite activity, no question.
 Can you blame them?
-With summer camp starting soon, they can’t wait to show off the great skills they learned in their swimming classes.
+With summer camp starting soon, they can’t wait to show off the skills they learned in their swimming classes.
 You might be surprised to learn that their younger brother also loves to swim!
 That’s right.
 We signed him up for swimming classes for babies at the Mundelein Goldfish Swim School when he was five months old, and he has enjoyed every swim class since.

 Why Should Kids Learn to Swim?

-I have done a ton of research into the benefits of swimming and swimming lessons for kids, but what I really wanted to hear was real-life experience and I was lucky enough to get that at my children’s swim school.
+I have done a ton of research into the benefits of swimming and swimming lessons for kids, but what I wanted to hear was a real-life experience, and I was lucky enough to get that at my children’s swim school.
 Recently we were given a chance to chat with one of the swim school teachers and ask her some questions about the swimming classes and their benefits:

 Do All Babies Love Water?

 Not all babies.
 Not at first.
 It depends on the child, as some love being in the water while others are not quite as comfortable.
 However, it changes as time goes on.